-Air Quality Impact Assessment Development that may It should include: NPPF increase levels of air A description of baseline conditions and how these could pollution, particularly where change Planning Practice it would: Assessment methods to be adopted and any requirements Guidance Lead to a significant around verification of modelling air quality increase in congestion or HGV movements The basis for assessing impact and determining the significance of an impact Interim Climate Change Planning Include significant car • A measure of impacts upon areas with existing poor air Policy parking quality / sensitive locations Emit dust A measure of impacts upon the amenity and health of Introduce sensitive occupiers and neighbours receptors e.g. dwellings, Proposed remedial or mitigation measures, including during schools and hospitals, construction phases into an area of existing - poor air quality.
-The assessment should be carried out by a suitably qualified \\//honothooitoirohudooon air quality consultant.
-Desk based assessment and Field Evaluation where the NPPF Archaeological Assessment Where the site includes, or NPPF has the potential to include, a heritage asset of assessment points to its necessity. archaeological interest. aronacological interest.
-Biodiversity Survey and Report All applications For MAJOR developments you must complete and submit NPPF Essex County Council's biodiversitychecklist15essex2018.pdf Please put any information relating (placeservices.co.uk) Planning Practice to Badgers in a separate document Guidance because this information has to Minor developments you must complete and submit remain confidential.
-UDC Minor Development Biodiversity Checklist1.pdf Requirements of the (uttlesford.gov.uk) Habitats Regulations (The All applications within the Zone of Influence for protected Conservation of coastal sites included in the Essex Coast RAMS where there Habitats and will be a net increase in residential units Species Regulations Uttlesford District Council - Essex Coast Recreational 2017 (as amended)) disturbance Avoidance and Mitigation and the need for
+Air Quality Impact Assessment Development that may It should include: NPPF increase levels of air A description of baseline conditions and how these could pollution, particularly change Planning Practice where it would: Assessment methods to be adopted and any requirements Guidance Lead to a significant around verification of modelling air quality increase in congestion or HGV movements The basis for assessing impact and determining the significance of an impact Interim Climate Change Planning Include significant car parking • A measure of impacts upon areas with existing poor air quality / sensitive locations Policy • Emit dust • A measure of impacts upon the amenity and health of Introduce sensitive occupiers and neighbours receptors e.g. dwellings, schools and hospitals, into an area of existing Proposed remedial or mitigation measures, including during construction phases poor air quality.
+The assessment should be carried out by a suitably qualified air quality consultant.
+Archaeological Assessment Where the site includes, or has the potential to include, a heritage asset of archaeological interest.
+Desk based assessment and Field Evaluation where the assessment points to its necessity.
+NPPF Biodiversity Survey and Report All applications For MAJOR developments you must complete and submit NPPF Essex County Council's biodiversitychecklist15essex2018.pdf Please put any information relating to Badgers in a separate (placeservices.co.uk) Planning Practice Guidance document because this Minor developments you must complete and submit information has to remain UDC Minor Development Biodiversity Checklist1.pdf Requirements of confidential. (uttlesford.gov.uk) the Habitats Regulations (The All applications within the Zone of Influence for protected Conservation of coastal sites included in the Essex Coast RAMS where there Habitats and will be a net increase in residential units Species Uttlesford District Council - Essex Coast Recreational Regulations 2017 disturbance Avoidance and Mitigation (as amended)) and